doushiDev/ds_ios/Pods/Kingfisher/README.md

 </p>

 Kingfisher is a lightweight and pure Swift implemented library for downloading and caching image from the web.
 This project is heavily inspired by the popular [SDWebImage](https://github.com/rs/SDWebImage).
-And it provides you a chance to use pure Swift alternation in your next app.
+And it provides you a chance to use pure Swift alternative in your next app.

 ## Features

-* Everything in Kingfisher goes asynchronously, not only downloading, but also caching.
-That means you will never worry about blocking your UI thread.
+* Everything in Kingfisher is asynchronous, not only downloading, but also caching.
+That means you never need to worry about blocking your UI thread.
 * Multiple-layer cache.
 Downloaded images will be cached in both memory and disk.
-So there is no need to download again and this could boost your app dramatically.
+So there is no need to download again,  this could boost your app's perceptual speed dramatically.
 * Cache management.
-You can set the max duration or size the cache could take.
-And the cache will also be cleaned automatically to prevent taking too much resource.
+You can set the max duration or size the cache takes.
+From this, the cache will be cleaned automatically to prevent taking too many resources.
 * Modern framework.
 Kingfisher uses `NSURLSession` and the latest technology of GCD, which makes it a strong and swift framework.
 It also provides you easy APIs to use.
 * Cancelable processing task.
 You can cancel the downloading process if it is not needed anymore.
 * Independent components.
 You can use the downloader or caching system separately.
 Or even create your own cache based on Kingfisher's code.